AuburnSports - Tracking the transfers

 Incoming (1): TFr.
 Hank Brown

 The Skinny: Ashford returns as the starting quarterback but Auburn is expected to bring in a transfer to compete with him, either in the next several days or in May.
-Geriner will have an opportunity to compete for the starting position after redshirting last fall.
+Finley and Geriner will have an opportunity to compete for the starting position this spring.
 Brown signed in December.
-Finley is expected to enter the portal at some point in 2023.

 RUNNING BACK